khushil-sketch/Grind75/README.md

 # Grind75
-Grind75 - A structured way to practice leetcode problems and track my progress!
+I'm currently following Grind 75's leetcode problem structure as it provides a structured way to practice leetcode problems and track my progress!